DSharpPlus/DSharpPlus/docs/articles/basics/events.md

 ---
-uid: articles.beyond_basics.events
+uid: articles.basics.events
 title: DSharpPlus Events
 ---

 # Consuming Events

 DSharpPlus makes use of *asynchronous events* which will execute each handler asynchronously and in parallel.
 This event system will require event handlers have a `Task` return type and take two parameters.

-The first parameter will contain an instance of the object which fired the event.
+The first parameter will contain the active `DiscordClient` associated with the event.
 The second parameter will contain an arguments object for the specific event you're handling.

 Below is a snippet demonstrating this with a lambda expression.